-LEXINGTON, Mass., March 26, 2020 /PRNewswire/ -- Pulmatrix, Inc. (NASDAQ: PULM), a clinical stage biopharmaceutical company developing innovative inhaled therapies to address serious pulmonary and non-pulmonary disease using its patented iSPERSE™ technology today reports its 2019 financial results and provides a business update.
+LEXINGTON, Mass., March 23, 2021 /PRNewswire/ -- Pulmatrix, Inc. (NASDAQ: PULM), a clinical stage biopharmaceutical company developing innovative inhaled therapies to address serious pulmonary and non-pulmonary disease using its patented iSPERSE™ technology, today reports its Q4 and full year 2020 financial results and provides a business update.

-Net loss for 2019 and 2018 were both $20.6 million.
-The net loss in 2019 was primarily attributable to spend on the Pulmazole project as we advance our Phase 2b clinical study and PUR1800 manufacturing costs for the upcoming Phase 1b clinical study.
+Net loss for 2020 was $19.3 million.
+The net loss in 2020 was primarily attributable to Pulmazole project costs as we advanced our Phase 2 clinical study and PUR1800 manufacturing, preclinical, and clinical study costs for the upcoming Phase 1b clinical study.

 Pulmatrix is a clinical stage biopharmaceutical company developing innovative inhaled therapies to address serious pulmonary and non-pulmonary disease using its patented iSPERSE™ technology.
-The Company's proprietary product pipeline is initially focused on advancing treatments for serious lung diseases, including Pulmazole, an inhaled anti-fungal for patients with ABPA, and PUR1800, a narrow spectrum kinase inhibitor in lung cancer.
-Pulmatrix's product candidates are based on iSPERSE™, its proprietary engineered dry powder delivery platform, which seeks to improve therapeutic delivery to the lungs by achieving optimal local drug concentrations and reducing systemic side effects to improve patient outcomes.
+The Company's proprietary product pipeline includes treatments for serious lung diseases such as allergic bronchopulmonary aspergillosis ("ABPA") and lung cancer, as well as neurologic disorders such as acute migraine.
+Pulmatrix's product candidates are based on iSPERSE™, its proprietary engineered dry powder delivery platform, which seeks to improve therapeutic delivery to the lungs by maximizing local concentrations and reducing systemic side effects to improve patient outcomes.

 *Johnson & Johnson Enterprise Innovation Inc. is the legal entity to the agreement.

 Financial Tables to Follow

 (in thousands, except share and per share data)